-You can also access your USB storage device by using your Network/Media Server Name as the server address.
-Refer to To Customize the Address of the USB Storage Device to learn more.
+You can also access your USB disk by using your Network/Media Server Name as the server address.
+Refer to To Customize the Address of the USB Disk to learn more.

 7. 1.
 2. Access the USB Device Remotely

 You can access your USB disk outside the local area network.
 For example, you can: